nhsengland/data-viz-community-of-practice/docs/dashboard_design/cards.md

 # Cards
 Cards are used to separate and highlight elements on dashboards.
 These are white boxes with a shadow underneath and can contain filters, KPIs, charts, tables and text.
-Cards can be full width as well as split into multiple cards across a page.
+Cards can be full width as well as split into multiple segments across a page.

 ![Cards](../../images/cards.png){ data-title="Cards" data-description=".custom-desc1" data-caption-position="left" data-gallery="cards"}
 <div class="glightbox-desc custom-desc1">